FourierFlows/GeophysicalFlows.jl/docs/src/modules/multilayerqg.md

 ### Basic Equations

-This module solves the layered quasi-geostrophic equations on a beta plane of variable fluid depth ``H - h(x, y)``.
+This module solves the layered Boussinesq quasi-geostrophic equations on a beta plane of variable fluid depth ``H - h(x, y)``.
 The flow in each layer is obtained through a streamfunction ``\psi_j`` as ``(u_j, v_j) = (-\partial_y \psi_j, \partial_x \psi_j)``, ``j = 1, \dots, n``, where ``n`` is the number of fluid layers.